thedavecarroll/powershell.anovelidea.org/_posts/2018-08-21-clear-dns-server-cache.md

 ---
 layout: single
 title: "Clear DNS Server Cache"
-excerpt: "Greetings fellow PowerShell aficionados!...I've decided to start blogging about PowerShell."
+excerpt: "How often have you needed to clear the DNS server cache?"
 date: 2018-08-21
 tags:
   - powershell